Acura's

 some of the lost rear downforce.
 Note that the diffuser strakes come all the way out to the trailing edge of the diffuser. |

-combined rear spoiler/gurney.
-At the Wheels Down Winter Test the spoiler had a full length gurney. |
+At the Wheels Down Winter Test the engine cover trailing edge had a full length gurney. |

 At the 12 Hours of Sebring, the full width gurney was replaced with a center gurney. |

-Starting at Sebring, the rear diffuser strakes were trimmed back from the trailing edge of the diffuser. |
+Starting at Sebring the rear diffuser strakes were trimmed back from the trailing edge of the diffuser. |